subamanis/mezura/README.md

     with the stats of this program execution, inside the appropriate file in the 'data/logs' directory.
     If not log file exists for this configuration, one is created.
     All the provided arguments are used as a description of the log entry.

+    This flag will not be saved in a configuration file automatically, but it can be added manually.

 --compare
     1 argument: a number between 0 and 10.
 Default: 1